Execution architecture

 salt-run drac.poweron drac01.example.com

-Checking jobs on the minion#
+Checking jobs on the minion

-Active jobs can be viewed on the master by running salt-run jobs.active
+Active jobs can be viewed on the master by running salt-run jobs.active.

-execution module on minions is used to manage jobs and Salt specific operations.
+Running jobs can be queried directly on a minion using the saltutil execution module.
+The saltutil execution module on minions is used to manage jobs and Salt specific operations.

-, returns the data on all running salt processes on the minion.
+saltutil.running, returns the data on all running salt processes on the minion.

 # running locally